 - 1. Develop skills to hire and train staff in integrated health practice. - 2.
 Implement an organizational self-assessment for cultural responsiveness. - 3.
-Describe components of telepsychiatry. - 4.
-Explain how provider mindfulness and self-care relate to workforce challenges such as burnout prevention. - 5.
-List three features of primary prevention of oral diseases such as dental caries. - 6.
-Determine current level of Patient Centered Medical Home (PCMH) development in the practice setting. - 7.
-Identify key entities and access key resources involved in PCMH certification.
+Explain how provider mindfulness and self-care relate to workforce challenges such as burnout prevention. - 4.
+List three features of primary prevention of oral diseases such as dental caries. - 5.
+Determine current level of Patient Centered Medical Home (PCMH) development in the practice setting. - 6.
+Identify key entities and access key resources involved in PCMH certification. - 7.
+Identify 2 purposes of a patient registry. - 8.
+Identify the five core components of the IMPACT Collaborative Care model and articulate how the model addresses common barriers to behavioral health care. - 9.
+Describe the target population for collaborative care treatment and describe how patients with depression and anxiety are treated within this model. - 10.
+State the role of warm handoffs in behavioral health consultation.